Thanks to all who joined us in Memphis!

 - Identified challenges & opportunities related to inland exporting

 - Presented modes to scale business to meet international demand

-- Address key international markets
+- Addressed key international markets

-- Highlight success in exporting
+- Highlighted success in exporting

 Inland states have unique challenges for exporting wood products.
 Getting products to port efficiently and at low cost are critical for success.
 We'll examine pathways to ports, the Memphis connection, and services that assist business move products.